-A multi-agency workgroup developed extensive plans to distribute the tablets and educate the public about the limitation of KI tablets.
+A multi-agency workgroup has developed extensive plans to distribute KI and educate the public about its protective limitations.
 Many people misunderstand what KI tablets can and cannot do.

 - KI is NOT a substitute for evacuation.
-Evacuation remains the most effective action for protection in a radiological emergency.
+Evacuation remains the most effective mitigating action in a radiological emergency.

 KI is generally safe, however, it can cause health problems for individuals with existing thyroid conditions or allergies to iodine or shellfish.
 Anyone considering use of KI should consult his or her health care provider.

 The communities within NH's two EPZs are listed below: